 Pre-Class Writing 20%

 Class participation & Online posting 15%

 Press-Conference Project (Group) 15%

-Wikipedia Project (Group) 20%
+Wikipedia YouTube (Group)

-Final Paper 30%
+Final Paper

 - Pre-Class Writing: Reading materials will be distributed before class starts.
 Each student is required to write-up a maximum two-page long memo (MS-Word, 500 words limit, double-spaced) on the suggested topics below.
-Your paper will be graded based on clear identification of one of global or Vietnamese development problems.
+Your paper will be graded based on clear identification of one (or more) of global or Vietnamese development problems.
 Also, your motivation, evidence, estimated damage, potential solutions, and so forth will be part of your final grade for this project.
-You are required to submit this assignment by Saturday, July 27th, 8.20 a.m.
+You are required to submit this assignment by Sunday, August 9th, 8.20 a.m.
 (Submit via MS-Team).
 Suggested paper topics are (It would be helpful, if you read the session topics below): - 1.
-Capitalism, marketization, and increasing inequality in Vietnam, - 2.
+Capitalism, marketization, and development challenges in Vietnam, - 2.
 Problems of higher education in Vietnam, - 3.
 Danger of climate change (environment) in Vietnam, - 4.
 Urban and rural gap in Vietnam, - 5.
-Or other development problems you think important. - Class Participation: This component is not simply checking your attendance.
-Your visibility and active contribution to the class discussions will be evaluated (e.g. raising important issues or asking critical questions, responding to instructor's questions faithfully, discussing with classmates, etc.).
-In addition, doing similar activities online will be counted as class participation.
+Poverty & inequality in Vietnam